The Website The Birds Maps Virtual Tour Email us

-Early Spring Date: April 22 Late Spring Date: May24 Most Frequently Seen: May 1-7
+Early Spring Date: April 22 Late Spring Date: May24 Best Dates to See in Spring: May 1-7

-The number of Nashville Warblers passing through Monticello Park each spring varies considerably.
-During some years, more than 30 sightings have been recorded, while during others, five or fewer.
+Spring: The number of Nashville Warblers passing through Monticello Park each spring varies considerably.
+During some years, more than 30 have been recorded, while during others, 5 or fewer.
 Their migration route is more toward the center of North America.
-They usually pass through Monticello early in migration, and your best chance to see one is during the first week in May.
+They typically pass through Monticello early in migration, most often during the first week in May.
 They nest in the thick understory of deciduous and mixed forests in Canada and the northern states.

 Where to See Them in the Park

 Nashville Warblers generally forage in the understory and mid-story.
 They move around quickly and can be difficult to see well.
 You often hear them without seeing them.
 Occasionally, they go into the stream to drink and bathe.